clovisphere/Paw-FetchFromDBDynamicValue/README.md

-# PAW-QueryMySQLDynamicValue
+# PAW - Query MySQL Extension

-MySQL Extension for Paw
+A [Paw](https://paw.cloud/) extension to query a MYSQL DB.